-This policy is based on the Department for Education's statutory guidance, Keeping Children Safe in Education 2022 and Working Together to Safeguard Children 2018, and the Governance Handbook.
+This policy is based on the Department for Education's statutory guidance, Keeping Children Safe in Education 2023, updated on the 1st of September 2023 and Working Together to Safeguard Children 2018, and the Governance Handbook.
 We comply with this guidance and the procedures set out by our Local Safeguarding Children Board.